 Diversity in STEM

-Scientists are indigenous, Black, Latinx, people of color, LGBTQIA, disabled, and/or women.
+Scientists are indigenous, Black, Latinx, people of color, LGBTQIAP, disabled, and/or women.
 However, the majority of senior, high-profile scientists have long been - and continue to be - white, Western, straight, cisgender, non-intersex, able-bodied men.
 This needs to change, and such change is long overdue.

 I strongly support efforts to advocate for diversity in STEM to support scientists from underrepresented communities.
 The following shows several ways I am currently, or have previously, worked toward equality in STEM.